OpenMOOC/moocng/docs/source/mongo_structure.rst

 The collection name is **peer_review_reviews**.

-This collection store user reviews for assignement submissions.
+This collection store user reviews for assignment submissions.

 This collection have one object per user review.